“What Is Alzheimer’s?”: 3 Ways of Understanding Alzheimer’s Disease

 “What Is Alzheimer’s?” — An Answer for Caregivers

 If you’re a caregiver for someone with Alzheimer’s — either as an unpaid caregiver for a family member or as an Alzheimer’s care professional — you will need a strong understanding of what Alzheimer’s is and how it can be managed.

 Caring for an individual with Alzheimer’s requires a different set of skills than other types of home care.
 Caregivers need to use distinct and often counterintuitive strategies to manage moments of anger, fear, and confusion.
 They also need to know what factors most improve the quality of life for Alzheimer’s sufferers, like a regular routine or familiar surroundings.

 Communication is another challenging area.
 As language skills fade, it becomes harder and harder for Alzheimer’s sufferers to communicate.
-Skilled caregivers learn how to identify verbal and non-verbal forms of communication, and to interpret the needs of Alzheimer’s care recipients.
+Professional caregivers learn how to identify verbal and non-verbal forms of communication, and to interpret the needs of Alzheimer’s care recipients.